Learn about the Orthodox faith and experience parish life

 Poole, Parish of St Dunstan.
 Bishop Irenei of London and Western Europe gave a detailed account of St Irenaeus’ approach.
 We had a memorial for Saturday of the Souls and Divine Liturgy together.

-2021: Psalms – the Prayerbook of the Church
+2021: The Psalms – Prayerbook of the Church

 Cambridge, Parish of St John the Theologian.
+Speakers will include Fr Ian Graham, Fr Raphael Armour and Dr Elizabeth Theokritoff

 My dear friend, you are so faithful in the work you do for your fellow-Christians, even when they are strangers.